 You must create a replacement ID and pay the current processing fee.
 Any Digital ID you create is kept in a file on your local computer and secured by a password of your selection � the Bid Express team never has any access or backup copy whatsoever for your Digital ID.
 Please maintain a backup copy of your ID in a secure location and do not forget your password, as it is non-recoverable by the Bid Express team.

 To backup your Digital ID please follow these instructions:

 You need to complete new paperwork because each Digital ID is associated with its own unique fingerprint.
-This fingerprint is on the registration page that prints out during the creation process and legally binds all information to that file.
-We must have all the paperwork associated with a Digital ID in order to enable that Digital ID.
+This is true even in the case of a replacement Digital ID, which should have no information different from the Digital ID being replaced than the fingerprint itself.
+This fingerprint is printed on the registration page for the replacement Digital ID and logically associates all of the information particular to the replacement Digital ID.
+We must have all the paperwork associated with a replacement Digital ID in order to enable it.

-You will simply need to add the locality to your Expedite Bid Software by clicking Tools then selecting Options.
-Click the Agency/ID tab and any local agency you wish to bid with.
+You may add the agency to your Expedite Bid software by clicking Tools, then selecting Options.
+Click the Agency/ID tab and add any agency available for selection.

 Yes.
 Please refer to the Bid Express service fee schedule.

 No, there is no additional cost for adding new local agencies.